ianallannz/vote/blog/how-to-vote.md

 &nbsp;

-It's pretty uncomfortable to say "I'm your number 1 candidate!"
+It's pretty uncomfortable to say "I'm your number 1 candidate!" when there a many great candidates to make up your team.

 Most importantly, if you think I can help, please rank me on your General Ward team.

-**If you *really* think I can help, the best thing you can do is rank me higher than your other favourites, even number 1!**
+**If you *really* think I can help, the best thing you can do is rank me higher than your other favourites, like number 1!
+If not, at least a number 2, or 3.**